Training Delivery Methods

 - supplemental learning from another instructor

 In order for learners to be successful in distance learning via e-Channel, some computer skill proficiency is required.
 The e-learning service providers offer introductory courses on how to use the online learning platforms.
+They also can arrange one-to-one mentoring.
 For those who have sufficient skills, there is a wide range of courses.
 These are available either in live classes (synchronous) or anytime (asynchronous) classes, where learners can attend on their own schedule.
 Courses include:

 - Using computers

 - GED preparation

 Only designated LBS service providers deliver and administer e-Channnel.
 These are: